Celine Dion: 2022–present: Illness, acting debut and Paris Olympics

 On 15 January 2022, Dion canceled her North American tour dates because of severe muscle spasms.
 On 8 December, she announced she had been diagnosed with stiff-person syndrome, a rare neurological disease.
 She said the disease affected every aspect of her life, making it difficult to walk, and affected her vocal cords.
 All her tour dates were cancelled.

 In 2023, Dion starred as herself in Love Again, her first acting appearance in a feature film.
 She also recorded five new songs for the soundtrack, released on 12 May; the first single, "Love Again", premiered on 13 April.
 On 3 May 2024, a mashup of Dion's "I'm Alive" and the Whispers' 1979 song "And the Beat Goes On" was released as a single.
 "Set My Heart on Fire (I'm Alive x And the Beat Goes On)", by Majestic and the Jammin Kid, also includes Dion as a lead credit.
 The single debuted at number 6 on the UK Singles Downloads Chart.

 On 25 June 2024, Amazon MGM Studios released a documentary about Dion's life with stiff-person syndrome, I Am: Celine Dion.
 The I Am: Celine Dion soundtrack was released on 21 June.
-On 26 July, Dion sang "Hymne à l’amour" from the Eiffel Tower to conclude the 2024 Summer Olympics opening ceremony.
+On 26 July, Dion sang "Hymne à l'amour" from the Eiffel Tower to conclude the 2024 Summer Olympics opening ceremony.
 It was her first public performance in four years.
-Reviewing the ceremony, The Guardian wrote that Dion's performance was an "undaunted, beatific return", with "the gusto of someone who, by her own admission, longs to resume touring more than her fans".
+The Guardian wrote that Dion's performance was an "undaunted, beatific return", with "the gusto of someone who, by her own admission, longs to resume touring more than her fans".
+Sound analysis indicated that Dion had mimed to a prerecorded pitch-corrected vocal, which was denied by the ceremony's musical director.
 On 13 November, Dion walked the runway at the 1000 Seasons of Elie Saab fashion show in Riyadh, Saudi Arabia, where she performed "I'm Alive" and "The Power of Love".